Skip to main content

 Read the decision on the Discretionary CIL Review

-As agreed by the Executive decision the review will be carried out by an experienced independent person, the Council are in the process of appointing this person.
+As agreed by the Executive decision the review will be carried out by an experienced independent person.

 If you are a householder and wish to request a Review of your CIL under the scope of the Discretionary Review, please send an email titled ‘CIL Discretionary Review’ to cilhouseholderreview@waverley.gov.uk